Welcome to Placid!

-Templates are a bit like cloze text: You define a basic layout for your Social Share Images, and we create images for all your posts with it by changing the text and pictures in the layout automatically.
+Templates are a bit like cloze text: You define a basic layout for your images, and we create images for all your posts by changing the text and pictures in the layout automatically.
 We use f.ex. the headline of your article, so every image will suit the post content.

 With Placid, you can configure image templates for: